Light Again

-"Light Again!" (stylized in all caps) is a song recorded by American rapper Lil Nas X. It features production by Take a Daytrip, Omer Fedi, Jasper Harris, Lil Nas X, and Thomas Bangalter.
+"Light Again!" (stylized in all caps) is a song by American rapper Lil Nas X. It features production by Take a Daytrip, Omer Fedi, Jasper Harris, Lil Nas X, and Thomas Bangalter.
 The song features a sample from "Let's Get Married" by Jagged Edge and interpolates "Cuff It" by Beyoncé.
 In March 2024, Nas X shared an early demo version of "Light Again" on SoundCloud after sharing a snippet on Instagram.
 The finished song released on November 15, 2024, through Columbia Records.
-It is the lead single from his upcoming second studio album Dreamboy.
+It is the lead single from his upcoming second studio album, Dreamboy.
 The song is one of two tracks that he appears on for Madden NFL 25, the other being "He Knows", with Camila Cabello.

 Release

 On January 31, 2024, Lil Nas X released a snippet of the song on TikTok under the name "Light Again".
 Due to the attention created by the snippet, on March 29, 2024, Lil Nas X released a demo of the song on SoundCloud.

 On November 7, 2024, he announced the song's release for the following Friday.
 Leading up to the release, a series of promo videos featuring an alternate personality of Lil Nas X, called "Dreamboy", were posted online.